Independent Learning (Homework)

 Independent Learning at Home

 Students from all years at the Academy will be required to carry out Independent Learning tasks at home.
-This will be in the form of regular weekly homework for all students as well Independent Learning Projects for students.
+This will be in the form of regular weekly homework for all students as well as Independent Learning Projects for students.

 Regular Weekly Homework for All Students